What Is First-Degree Sexual Assault?

 Consent is not implied.
 Just because you did not say anything during the attack does not mean you gave consent.
 Just because you did not resist does not mean you gave consent.
 And just because you gave consent to sexual activity in the past does not mean that you gave consent for all other times in the future.

-If you were drunk, any decision you made was clouded by the alcohol.
+If you were under the influence of drugs and/or alcohol, you could not have given consent.
 You cannot have given consent when you were unconscious.
 If you were passed out or sleeping, you could not give consent.
-If you were under the influence of drugs, you could not have given consent.

 Consent must be affirmatively given.
 And even when it is given, you can revoke your consent at any time.
 If you initially consented to the sexual activity and changed your mind, you revoked your consent.
 Anything that happened after was without consent and, therefore, is a sexual assault.